Political Money Rankings of Kansas PACs, Jan. 2024

 Final Rank

 The “Final Rank” is based on the ranking of the product of the individual rankings.
-The intent is to roughly weigh the three components equally: money raised, money spent and cash on hand.
+The intent is to roughly weight the three components equally: money raised, money spent and cash on hand.

 The #1 ranking was from this tie: